Azure-Samples/open-liberty-on-aro/guides/howto-integrate-aad-oidc.md

    > [!NOTE]
    > **\<client ID>**, **\<client secret>**, **\<tenant ID>**, and **\<group ID>** are properties you wrote down in previous step "[Set up Azure Active Directory](#set-up-azure-active-directory)".

-2. Wait for Open Liberty to start and the application to deploy successfully.
+2. Wait for Liberty to start and the application to deploy successfully.
 3. Open [https://localhost:9443/](https://localhost:9443/) in your browser to visit the application home page.
-4. Press **Control-C** to stop the application and Open Liberty server.
+4. Press **Control-C** to stop the application and Liberty server.

 ## Deploy sample application